jrgenerative/fixed-wing-sim/README.md

 TODO

-Mention: computed in body-fixed reference frame and not as with Caughy in stability reference frame.
+Mention: computed in body-fixed reference frame and not as with Caughey in stability reference frame.

 ## <a name="results"></a>Results